Zaid850/Information--visualization-assignment3/README.md

 This visualization includes the following interactions:

 ### Tooltip on Hover
-Shows the year and the smoking prevalence value.
+Shows the value of the year and prevalence of smoking.

 ### Hover Highlight
-Circle enlarges when hovered for better visibility.
+On hover, the circle is expanded to make it visible.

 ### Tooltip Follows Mouse
-Tooltip moves with the cursor to improve readability.
+Improves user readability and interaction.

 ---